 Rebecca has been an active member of the International Society for Biological and Environmental Repositories (ISBER) since 1999, including serving as Council Member/Board of Director, co-chair of the Enviro-Bio Working Group, serving on multiple Scientific Program Planning Committees, and as a member of the Education and Training Committee.
 She contributed to and served as associate editor on several of the ISBER Best Practices for Repositories publications.
 She also represents NIST as a member of International Environmental Specimen Bank (IESB) community and the U.S. Interagency Working Group on Scientific Collections (Committee of the Science of the National Science and Technology Council, Office of Science and Technology Policy).
-She has authored or co-authored 25 reports under the NIST Internal Report Series and 40+ peer-reviewed publications and has presented work at several national and international conferences.
+She has authored or co-authored 25 reports under the NIST Internal Report Series and 40+ peer-reviewed publications and has presented work and conducted workshops at several national and international conferences.

 2008 → International Society for Biological and Environmental Repositories (ISBER) Special Service Award